camptocamp/c2cgeoportal/doc/integrator/tilegeneration.rst

 Configuration
 ~~~~~~~~~~~~~

-The configuration is done in the self-documented file
+The configuration is done in the file
-``tilegeneration/config.yaml``.
+``tilegeneration/config.yaml.mako``.
 The original file is available at:
 https://github.com/camptocamp/tilecloud-chain/blob/master/tilecloud_chain/scaffolds/create/tilegeneration/config.yaml.mako_tmpl

 The main thing to do is to:

 * Set the resolutions we want to generate in the ``grids``.
-  If we want to generate different resolution per layers we should create
+  If we want to generate different resolutions per layer, we should create
-  deferent grid.
+  different grids.
   Sub-level of ``grids`` is the grid name.

 * Configure the ``caches`` and set the ``generation``/``default_cache``.